-The charge pump can be enabled/disabled by the application program.
-The charge pump uses VDD as its input, and has the function of doubling the V{DD} voltage.
-The output voltage of the charge pump will be $V{DD} \times 2$.
-The regulator can generate a stable voltage of 3.3V, for internal WDT, ADC and also can provide an external bridge sensor excitation voltage or supply a reference voltage for other applications.
+The charge pump can be enabled or disabled by the application program.
+The charge pump uses VDD as its input, and has the function of doubling the VDD voltage.
+The output voltage of the charge pump will be VDDx2.
+The regulator can generate a stable voltage of 3.3V, for internal LIRC oscillator, ADC and also can provide an external bridge sensor excitation voltage or supply a reference voltage for other applications.
 The user needs to guarantee the charge pump output voltage is greater than 3.6V to ensure that the regulator generates the required 3.3V voltage output.
 The block diagram of this module is shown below.